Bringing Together Young And Old To Ease The Isolation Of Rural Life

 Cheryl Meld is the director of Kids Plus, a local McGregor group that runs the AGE to age program in this community.
 She hopes it can help give the town a different future.
 "I would like to see a more connected community, and one that sustains those connections," she says.

 The initiative is "truly unique," says Carter Florence, senior director of strategy at Meals on Wheels America, who grew up in rural Appalachia, in Hazard, Ky., and has spent much of her career working in rural areas.
-"There are many communities [across the country] ... that are trying to support community connections and grow the close-knitness of their communities," she says.
+Many places around the country, she says, "are trying to support community connections and grow the close-knitness of their communities," she says.
 But most of these efforts are small-scale, she adds.

 "Having such a big program covering such a wide area, that is really intentionally focused on the intergenerational connectedness is unique," agrees Henning-Smith.